The Journey Begins

 Team building analysis: as you can see we went through a lot this day.
 Forming continues to take place as we learn and build relationships, Storming happened when emotions got strong and when plans changed, Norming was there as we grew and refined skills, and Performing had to be there to cover the distance that we did.
 All in all, a great team day.
 I was proud of my team and all the other PODs as well.

 Day 8 On And On We Go

-Once again the going was tough as I slowly dragged my behemoth of a sled through the snow for hour after hour.
-As a POD we had determined we preferred 1.5 hour marches and some had moved to one hour marches.
+Once again the going was tough as I slowly dragged my behemoth of a sledge through the snow for hour after hour.
+As a POD we had determined we preferred 1.5-hour marches and some had moved to one-hour marches.
 We were all starting to move at our own pace and be comfortable with that.

 The soldiers in our team had fun chatting with the rangers and they gave us some bannock and caribou.
 They told us they would select a good place for us to camp that night and would plant a flag to mark it.

-Eventually we saw the flag fluttering in the distance and thanked God we were there.
-It was 8:00pm and we had traveled 21km.
-Everyone was tired, but happy.
+Eventually, we saw the flag fluttering in the distance and thanked God we were there.
+It was 8:00 pm and we had travelled 21km.
+Everyone was tired but happy.
 It was good to know we could cover this distance as this is what would be required to make it to the pole for our extraction date.
-An added incentive was that the Rangers had told us a blizzard was forecast to hit in a couple days and we needed to make it to the pole before the blizzard hit as it would likely stop us dead in our tracks for a day or more.
+An added incentive was that the Rangers had told us a blizzard was forecast to hit in a couple of days and we needed to make it to the pole before the blizzard hit as it would likely stop us dead in our tracks for a day or more.